Latvia Golden Visa 2026: Investment Options, Schengen Access & Residency

 What is the Latvia Golden Visa Program?

-View of Riga, Capital of Latvia
+View of Riga, Capital of Latvia, a popular option for Latvia Golden Visa holders

 The program allows investors and their families to travel visa-free across the Schengen Area, live and work in Latvia, and provides a pathway to permanent residency and citizenship after fulfilling specific residency and other requirements.